-The pros and cons of cancer screening.
+The pros and cons of cancer screening

 It’s the same for any cancer.
 When discovered in the later stages, the prognosis is poor.
 When discovered in the early stages, treatment has a better chance to be effective, and the prognosis is much better.
-In fact, for some cancers like breast and thyroid, early diagnosis and treatment significantly improves patient outcomes and can lead to an actual cure.
+In fact, for some cancers like breast and thyroid, early diagnosis and treatment significantly improve patient outcomes and can lead to an actual cure.
 For breast cancer in particular, the 5-year survival rate is 98.9% when findings are localized (63% of cases).
 If, however, the cancer has metastasized to distant lymph nodes (6% of cases), the 5-year survival rate drops to 29% [1,2].

 That’s why cancer screening programs have proven to be so effective in discovering cancer in early stages and reducing mortality rates, especially for breast and lung cancer.
 But screening programs are limited to patients determined to be at higher risk to the disease.
 If you don’t meet the criteria, then you’re not eligible for screening.
 Does that mean you’re completely not at risk?
 Of course not, you’re just at average or lower risk.
 Screening programs may also have other limitations, like being available only in specific areas, potential insurance coverage restrictions and/or out-of-pocket costs, exposure to ionizing radiation, and the risk of false positives or false negatives.